 When sharing cigars at a lounge or special occasion, bring enough to offer your group.
 Understanding the social cues around cigar smoking can elevate the experience and show appreciation for the craftsmanship and community that surround it.

 Whether you're at a lounge, event, or just lighting up with buddies, knowing the unspoken rules goes a long way.
-Our Veterans’ Guide to Cigar Etiquette covers all of the dos, don’ts, and everything in between. so you'll be smoking like a pro.
+Our Veterans’ Guide to Cigar Etiquette covers all of the dos, don’ts, and everything in between.
+So you'll be smoking like a pro.

 Pairing Cigars with Drinks